ArtistZhou/Mapping-Program/README.md

 - for each Node in it's adjacency list, calculate x,y coordinates and draw a line connecting that node with it's neighbors (O(|E|/|V|)
 - if the (node, neighbor) pair are part of the shortest path, draw a thicker blue line instead

+The worst case runtime of shortest path algorithm is V^2log(V) because:
+-extract the minimum node from the priority queue, O(log(V)), at most V times -check all adjacent nodes of the current and update information, O(V)

 We used the code for the 'Harversine Formula' found at [https://github.com/jasonwinn/haversine/blob/master/Haversine.java] to calculate the weight of the edges based on their longitude and latitude.
 This was the only part of the pre-written code we used.